Grace Parraga, PhD

 "Do not wait to strike till the iron is hot;

 Robarts Research Institute

-Department of Medical Imaging and Graduate Program in Biomedical Engineering
+Departments of Oncology, Medical Imaging, Graduate Program in Biomedical Engineering

 The University of Western Ontario